taras-i-fedyk/bookshelf/README.md

 ### Introduction

-This is a simple app for reading books.
+This is a simple Android app for reading books.
 It displays a list of sample books of the EPUB3 format and allows you to open them for further reading.

 ### The main aspects of what has been implemented